rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ```

 #### Fetching User Data
-Any time you want to fetch user data from GitHub (within the approved scope), use the access token and send along with your request.
+Any time we want to fetch user data from GitHub (within the approved scope), we send the access token along with our request.

 ```php
            // Build header